The Mental Health and Wellbeing of Young People

 And much more!

-This schedule is subject to change without notice.
-Subscribe to the Generation Next newsletter for updates.
+The 2020 program is still being finalised and is subject to change without notice.
+Subscribe to our newsletter for updates.

 UQ Centre, Building 27A, University of Queensland, St Lucia